sgoeschl/java-image-processing-survival-guide/paper/README.md

 After some time customers started complaining about black borders around their uploaded & scaled images and initially Siegfried believed that the black border was caused by the image scaling library.
 Strangely enough the problem did not disappear when testing with a different library.
 The following link ([http://www.informit.com/articles/article.aspx?p=1013851&seqNum=5|http://www.informit.com/articles/article.aspx?p=1013851&seqNum=5]) shed some light on the problem

-* Convolution takes the neighbours as defined in the kernel matrix
+* Convolution takes the neighbours as defined in the kernel matrix, e.g. the point in question and its eight neighbours
 * Points located at the borders have not enough neighbours
-* Java 2D uses a black pixel in this case
+* Java 2D uses a black pixel which naturally causes a black border around the sharpened image

-This behaviour can be changed by using an additional paramter
+This behaviour can be changed by using an additional paramter *ConvolveOp.EDGE_NO_OP*

 ```
 BufferedImage src;